Resource allocation with costly participation

-Moreover, whether or not entry or re-entry is permitted in any round of the game, the policy/strategy that each agent follows in equilibrium is independent of her wealth/budget level.
-Furthermore, in any sub-game starting from round $t, t\in \{1,2,3,\cdots\}$, the expected utility of player $i$ whose wealth/budget level in round $t$ is $w_{i,t}$, is exactly equal to $u(w_{i,t})$, where $u(\cdot)$ denotes the player's utility. \\
+Here, we show, generally, with or without re-entry, it is more beneficial for the seller to choose $v$ (value of the object), $s$ (sale price), and $c$ (bidding fee) so that $\frac{v-s}{c}$ becomes sufficiently large.
+Moreover, whether or not entry or re-entry is permitted in any round of the game, the strategy that each agent follows in equilibrium is independent of her wealth/budget level.
+Furthermore, in any sub-game starting from round $t, t\in \{1,2,3,\cdots\}$, the expected utility of each player $i$, whose budget level in round $t$ is $w_{i,t}$, is exactly equal to $u(w_{i,t})$, where $u(\cdot)$ denotes the player's utility.

-We also show that allowing re-entry might be important in practice compared to the scenario in which re-entry is forbidden.
-As we already mentioned the expected revenue is increasing with respect to the value of the object and decreasing with respect to the bid fee and the sale price.
-According to this result, we establish that in the limit, as the value of the object grows with respect to the bid fee and the sale price, the expected length of the game tends to infinity.
-Furthermore, with probability approaching to one in the game in which re-entry is forbidden, the number of players will be reduced to only two remaining players that play the game until it ends.
-Moreover, the expected time in which the number of players reduces to two is \emph{negligible} in comparison to the entire expected length of the game. \\
+We show that allowing re-entry might be important in practice compared to the scenario in which re-entry is forbidden.
+Recall that the seller's expected revenue is increasing with respect to the value of the object and decreasing with respect to the bid fee and the sale price.
+Given this result, we establish that, in the limit, as the value of the object grows with respect to the bid fee and the sale price, the expected length of the game tends to infinity.
+Furthermore, with probability approaching to one, in the game in which re-entry is forbidden, the number of players will be reduced to only two remaining players that play the game until it ends.
+Moreover, the expected time in which the number of players reduces to two is \emph{negligible} in comparison to the entire expected length of the game.

-In a nutshell, when a high valued object is sold with a low bid fee and a low sale price, an auction in which re-entry is forbidden not only will last on average for a very long time, but also most likely it will only have two players who play for almost the entire duration of the game.
-Therefore, as the auction will end if either of the two remaining players chooses to opt out, because of an exogenous reason, it is easy to see why the auction in which re-entry is forbidden is undesirable from the seller's point view. \end{subsection}
+In sum, when a high valued object is sold with a low bid fee and a low sale price, an auction in which re-entry is forbidden not only will last on average for a very long time, but also most likely it will only have two players who play for almost the entire duration of the game.
+Therefore, because the auction will end, if either of the two remaining players chooses to opt out, due to an exogenous reason, it is easy to see why the auction in which re-entry is forbidden is \emph{undesirable} from the seller's point view. \end{subsection}